Lasting Powers of Attorney

 Registration and costs

-In Northern Ireland you can use it without registering it while you still have mental capacity, but you have to register it as soon as your mental capacity starts to decline.
+In Northern Ireland you can use an Enduring Power of Attorney without registering it while you still have mental capacity, but you have to register it as soon as your mental capacity starts to decline.

-It’s best to register as soon as possible.
+It's best to register your Powers of Attorney as soon as possible.
 This is because during the registration process the document will be checked for errors.

 - England and Wales: £82 for each lasting power of attorney.